 The final phases of veterinary medicine preparation

 The DVM or VMD (Doctor of Veterinary Medicine) is awarded after four years of successful study at an accredited college of veterinary medicine.
 Graduate veterinarians are eligible to apply for a license to practice.
-Licensing is controlled by states and provinces, each having rules and procedures for legal practice within its own jurisdiction.
+Licensing is controlled by states and provinces, each having rules and procedures for legal practice within their own jurisdictions.
 In addition to specific requirements, all require passing the national board examination.
 One year, post-graduate internships provide opportunities to begin specialization.
 In the senior year of professional preparation, applicants apply for available internships.
 In this process, applicants and training hospitals rank each other in order of preference and matches are made using a computer system.
 Veterinary interns receive a nominal salary.

 Residency training is more specialized than an internship.
 Entry into residency programs requires completion of an internship or two years of private practice experience.
 Board certification in any one of 20 specialties requires completion of a two- or three-year residency program and the passing of an examination offered by any of the veterinary medical specialty boards.
 Residency specialties include internal medicine, surgery, pathology, cardiology, dermatology, neurology, radiology, anesthesiology, ophthalmology, exotic small animal medicine and oncology.